redsanket/spark/external/hue/guide/getting_started/index.rst

       :alt: Successful Job
       :align: left

 #.
-We're going to create an Oozie Workflow next, which will use one of the actions that we just created.
+We're going to create an Oozie Workflow next, which will use
+   the actions that we just created.

 9. Creating Workflows With the Oozie Editor
 ===========================================